open-spaced-repetition/srs-benchmark/README.md

 ### Algorithms

-- FSRS v1 and v2: alpha versions of FSRS that weren't publicly available.
+- FSRS v1 and v2: the initial experimental versions of FSRS.
 - FSRS v3: the first version of the FSRS algorithm that people actually used.
 - FSRS v4: the upgraded version of FSRS, made better with help from the community.
 - FSRS-4.5: the minorly improved version based on FSRS v4.
 The shape of the forgetting curve has been changed.